FIRST IS BEST!Find out about new products

 Regulator – The hookah regulator is how the diver gets air.
 It fits in the diver's mouth and regulates the amount of air received when he/she inhales.
 Hookah diving only uses a hookah-specific second stage regulator.
 You can't just plug your favorite scuba regulator into a hookah air line.

 Harness – The harness is worn on the diver's back and keeps the air hose out of your way.
 Also prevents the regulator from being pulled out of the diver's mouth (since the regulator hose attaches to the harness).
-Harness often integrated with weight belt, to counteract your body's natural buoyancy and make depth control easier.
+Harnesses often are integrated with a weight belt, to counteract your body's natural buoyancy and make depth control easier.

 Whether you're searching for sea life, watching for wrecks or photographing coral formations, hookah diving offers freedom and ease into the underwater world.